connar/myctfs/README.md

-This repo contains challenges I have made as well as their writeups
+This repo contains challenges I have made.
+You can find their writeups at https://connar.github.io/ctfwriteups/